pihltd/CRDCLib/docs/CRDCStuff.md

 -- *apitoken* The Data Hub API access token.
 -- *query* The GraphQL query
 -- *variables* **Optional**  The variables used in the query, if any.
+- **Returns**
+-- If query is successful (status code 200), a JSON object containing the elements specified in the query -- If the query is unsuccessful (status code not 200), a string with the status code and error message -- If HTTP eexception, the requests HTTPError object

+### dhAPICreds
+- **Usage:** dhAPICreds(tier)
+- **Description:** A method to get the Data Hub API URL and API Crendentials
+- **Parameters**
+-- *tier*  The tier for which the URL and credentials should be returned.
+Allowed values are 'prod', 'stage', 'qa', 'qa2', 'dev', 'dev2'
+- **Returns**
+-- Two variables, URL and token.
+Both are set to None if something went wrong